 With current Hawks Championship division coach Jacqui Hansen at the helm, Division 1 finally ended its long wait for a premiership in 2012, followed by a semi-final appearance in 2013.

-The 2015 to 2017 seasons were a period of redevelopment for our club, now known as The Hawks, with a number of our players gaining selection at the elite level with Melbourne Vixens and Collingwood Magpies, while our VNL sides made great strides in, with a renewed focus on culture and commitment.
+The 2015 to 2017 seasons were a period of redevelopment for our club, with a number of our players gaining selection at the elite level with Melbourne Vixens and Collingwood Magpies, while our VNL sides made great strides, with a renewed focus on culture and commitment.